Santa Monica, California: Economy

-Recently, Santa Monica has emerged as the center of the Los Angeles region called Silicon Beach, and serves as the home of hundreds of venture capital funded startup companies.
+In addition, Santa Monica is part of Silicon Beach, and the area serves as the home of hundreds of venture capital-funded startup companies.

 Former Santa Monica businesses include Douglas Aircraft (now merged with Boeing), GeoCities (which in December 1996 was headquartered on the third floor of 1918 Main Street in Santa Monica), Metro-Goldwyn-Mayer, and MySpace (now headquartered in Beverly Hills).

 Top employers

 According to the city's 2022 Annual Comprehensive Financial Report, the top employers in the city were:

 Arts and culture

 The Santa Monica Looff Hippodrome (carousel) is a National Historic Landmark.
 It sits on the Santa Monica Pier, which was built in 1909.
 The La Monica Ballroom on the pier was once the largest ballroom in the US and the source for many New Year's Eve national network broadcasts.

 The Santa Monica Civic Auditorium was an important music venue for several decades and hosted the Academy Awards in the 1960s.
-McCabe's Guitar Shop is a leading acoustic performance space as well as retail outlet.
+McCabe's Guitar Shop is a leading acoustic performance space as well as a retail outlet.
 The Santa Monica Playhouse is a popular theater in the city.

-Bergamot Station is a city-owned art gallery compound that includes the Santa Monica Museum of Art.
+Bergamot Station is a city-owned art gallery compound.
 The city is also home to the California Heritage Museum and the Angels Attic dollhouse and toy museum.

 The New West Symphony is the resident orchestra of Barnum Hall.
-They are also resident orchestra of the Oxnard Performing Arts Center and the Thousand Oaks Civic Arts Plaza.
+They are also the resident orchestra of the Oxnard Performing Arts Center and the Thousand Oaks Civic Arts Plaza.

 Santa Monica hosts the annual Santa Monica Film Festival.

 The city's oldest movie theater is the Majestic.
 Opened in 1912 and also known as the Mayfair Theatre, it has been closed since the 1994 Northridge earthquake.
 The Aero Theater (now operated by the American Cinematheque) and Criterion Theater were built in the 1930s and still show movies.

 Notable restaurants have included Madame Wu's Garden, Batterfish, Stout Burgers and Beers, and The Misfit.